Aboriginal Gathering Place

 Our vision for the gathering place

-We want to create a welcoming, inclusive and culturally safe space where all Aboriginal and Torres Strait Islander peoples are welcome.
 It will foster a sense of belonging through activities, programs and services that strengthen culture and enhance wellbeing.

 The Aboriginal Gathering Place will also offer educational services to support reconciliation and healing across the wider community.

-About Aboriginal Gathering Place
+About the Aboriginal Gathering Place

 The City of Whittlesea is committed to reconciliation and supporting opportunities for improved cultural, social and health outcomes for local Aboriginal and Torres Strait Islander peoples and communities.